Fasting is probably the single cheapest and most effective weight loss tool that exists.

 This type of fasting is certainly helpful (and better than nothing) but would not be as powerful as fasting for longer periods of time.

-It seems that fasting as a compounding benefit the longer you fast.
+It seems the benefit of fasting compounds the longer you fast.

 All the hours you spend fasting are not equally beneficial to your body.